martinthomson/http-replay/draft-thomson-http-replay.md

 When a server enables early data, there are a number of techniques it can use to mitigate the risks of replay:

-1. The server can choose whether it processes early data before the TLS handshake completes.
+1. The server can choose whether it will process early data before the TLS handshake completes.
 By deferring request processing until the handshake is complete, it can ensure that only a successfully completed connection is used for processing those requests.
 Assuming that a replayed ClientHello will not